-From the 3D phase onwards, the Z dimension is opened up for movement and several new mechanics will be introduced.
-The 3D phase adds penalties for a) calling the dock function when docking criteria are not met, b) colliding with items, and c) for staying in the opponent's assembly zone for longer than 10 cumulative seconds.
+Penalties are added for a) calling the dock function when docking criteria are not met, b) colliding with items, and c) for staying in the opponent's assembly zone for longer than 10 cumulative seconds.
 See section 1.4.5 for more information about penalties.